Soumyajit2825/TO-DO-LIST/README.md

 # TO-DO-LIST
 A simple to-do-list webpage

+# BRIEF DESCRIPTION ABOUT THE PROJECT
+This project is tailored towards those getting started in web development.
+The tech stack used is rudimentary, consisting of HTML, CSS and JavaScript.

+# DESCRIPTION OF EACH OF THE COMPONENT FILES
+The bare bones of the website is given in the index.html and the styling is done by both the use of inline CSS and external CSS file.

+The workings of the website is contained in the light-dark-mode.js and to-do.ja files.

+As the names suggests, the light-dark-mode.js files shifts between light and dark modes.

+![light mode][light mode.png]
+![dark mode][dark-mode.png]

+## working of to_do.js file

+The purpose of the this file is to facilitate the addition, deletion and editing of tasks.
+This is done using the CRUD operational paradigm i.e. Create, Read,  Update, Delete operations.

 ## How to Contribute

 - Take a look at the Existing [Issues] or create your own!